HideakiAbe/ESP32Repository/README.md

 - Displays such as sensor data in a color graph.
 - Displays JSON data comming from MQTT Broker in a graph.
 - The graph is constantly updated with newly incoming data.
-- Auto-scaling feature(sensing maxmum and minimum data)
+- Auto-scaling feature(sensing maxmum and minimum data).
 - Graphics Web server functions by ESPAsyncWebServer.
-- Customizing graph view as you like.
+- Easily Customizing graph view as you like.

-    - [download zip  file]
+##  Install
+download zip file.

   - [input and output](#important-things-to-remember)
     [input] json string
     [output] <html> <svg> graph